 The ways in which TNA UK will continue to support members and non-members include:

-Helplines: TNA UK will continue to develop its Telephone and Email Helpline services that receive a regular influx of queries from the general public, often those newly diagnosed, as well as HCPs seeking advice.
-The Association will aim to answer queries as soon as practically prossible.
+Helplines: TNA UK will continue to develop its Telephone and Email Helpline services that receive a regular influx of queries from the general public – often those newly diagnosed – as well as HCPs seeking advice.
+The Association will aim to answer queries as soon as practically possible.

-Publications: The Association currently has 17 separate information leaflets that are sent to new members on joining and distributed at medical conferences.
+Publications: The Association currently has 21 separate information leaflets that are sent to new members on joining and distributed at medical conferences.
+There are also 6 Fact Sheets on various subjects.
 TNA UK also issues quarterly Newsletters to members and HCPs to report on the Executive Committee’s activities, developments in treatment and updates in research.

-Membership: Current membership stands at 1,200.
-By introducing online payment facilities, this should increase substantially and the Association aims to attract new members by other means, particularly via a publicity campaign, once the resources are in place to be able to handle this.
+Membership: Current membership stands at 1,500.
+By introducing online payment facilities, this number should increase substantially and the Association aims to attract new members by other means, particularly via a publicity campaign, once the resources are in place to be able to handle this.

 Local Support Groups: The Association funds a small network of Local Support Groups (LSGs) set up by volunteer members, giving Local Support Group Leaders (LSGLs) initial guidance and continuing help to run them effectively.

 The Association will continue to look for innovative ways to educate primary healthcare professionals about TN, its diagnosis and treatments in order to overcome the all too common incidences and consequences of misdiagnosis.
 Wherever possible, the Association will ensure that medical conferences have workshops on the topic of TN with speakers knowledgeable in the field.
-The TNA UK’s stand will continue to be exhibited at the Society of British Neurological Surgeons, Association of British Neurologists, British Pain Society, British Dental Association, British Association of Oral & Maxillofacial Surgeons Annual Scientific conferences, plus meetings held by the Multiple Sclerosis Society, Primary-Care Neurology Society and University College London Hospitals Headache Masterclasses, wherever possible giving talks and presentations to HCPs when requested to do so.
+If allowed to do so, the TNA UK’s stand will continue to be exhibited at conferences held by the major medical bodies and charities, as well as University College London Hospitals Headache Masterclasses, wherever possible giving talks and presentations to HCPs when asked.

 The Association will continue to run biennial parallel conferences for patients and HCPs with joint sessions between these groups, the latter being accredited for Continuing Professional Development by the major Royal Colleges.
 These patient conferences are evaluated and documented internationally and the findings are published to make HCPs more aware of TNA UK as a key patient support group.

-The Association will continue to work with influential umbrella groups to which it belongs, such as the Neurological Alliance (NA), to guide governmental reforms of the NHS to take proper account of long-term neurological and pain conditions including TN.
+The Association will continue to work with influential umbrella groups to which it belongs, such as the Neurological Alliance, National Voices and the National Council for Voluntary Organisations to guide governmental reforms of the NHS to take proper account of long-term neurological and pain conditions including TN.
 As one of the founder members of Pain Alliance Europe and Pain UK, TNA UK will support member charities to increase concern for the suffering and address the stigmatisation of people with pain.
-The Association will also collaborate with Pfizer as a designated supporter of their ‘Can You Feel My Pain?’
-Campaign.

 TNA UK regularly provides NHS Direct with material on TN for their libraries / website, and will continue to deal with the queries that are directed by their call centre staff who accept that the Association’s knowledge is superior to their own regarding this relatively rare condition.